MCP HubMCP Hub

 Telegram API Configuration

-To connect to the Telegram API, obtain the API ID and hash from Telegram API and run:
+1. Get your API ID and hash from Telegram API

 mcp-telegram sign-in --api-id <your-api-id> --api-hash <your-api-hash> --phone-number <your-phone-number>